atet/regex/README.md

 ## 1. Installation

+We will use a Linux a command line interface (CLI) available on all major operating systems

 ### Windows 10

-* Windows Subsystem for Linux (WSL) is a fully supported Microsoft product for Windows 10, learn how to install it here: [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+* Windows Subsystem for Linux (WSL) is a fully supported Microsoft product for Windows 10, learn how to install it here: https://github.com/atet/wsl
-* Please choose Ubuntu 18.04 LTS as the distribution you use with WSL
-* WSL is only available for Windows 10

 ### MacOS